 It will be the program’s second location in Texas.
-The first, at TSTC’s campus in Waco, recently graduated its fourth cohort of Tesla-trained technicians.
+The first, at TSTC’s campus in Waco, recently graduated its fourth cohort.

 “I think it’s indicative of the reputation that the Fort Bend County TSTC location has garnered since we’ve been here,” Randy Wooten, campus provost, said of Tesla’s decision to expand its program within TSTC.
 “It shows that they have faith in what we’re doing.
 We have credibility — all of TSTC does.”

-There is still an opportunity to be a part of the first cohort for Tesla on the Fort Bend County campus.
+There is still an opportunity to be a part of the first cohort on the Fort Bend County campus.
 Cohorts typically include eight to 10 students, whom Tesla selects to participate.

-Students will begin the 12-week training program in October to learn the skills necessary to become advanced electric vehicle technicians at Tesla.
+Students will begin the 12-week training program in October to learn the skills necessary to become advanced electric vehicle technicians.
 As a Tesla-paid hourly intern, students develop technical expertise and earn certifications through a blended approach of in-class theory, hands-on labs and self-paced learning.

 The estimated cost of the program is $2,700.
 Students are paid $15 an hour and receive full health benefits while in the program.
 Prospective students can find admission requirements and more information at tstc.edu/workforce/tesla-start/.

-A background in automotive repair is strongly encouraged for those wishing to apply to the Tesla START program.
+A background in automotive repair is strongly encouraged for those wishing to apply to the program.
 Relevant military service can be substituted for experience.

 “That does help the community because it is upskilling to a brand that is very much in demand, very popular and very green,” said Kori Bowen, senior executive director of Workforce Training at TSTC.
 “We’re helping to contribute to a better environment as well as a better economy through this initiative.”